-As more organizations become aware of the important role data plays in their overall business practices, there's more demand for skilled workers to handle various data management roles.
-But there's also more confusion around the differences between positions like data architect, data modeler and data engineer, and which ones are most valuable to an organization.
+As more organizations become aware of the central role data plays in their business processes, there's more demand for skilled workers to handle various data management tasks.
+But there's also more confusion around the differences between positions like data architect, data modeler and data engineer, and which data management roles are most valuable to an organization.

 Michael Bowers, chief architect at NoSQL database vendor FairCom Corp., sought to cut through some of that confusion during a session at Dataversity's inaugural Data Architecture Online event.
-The online conference covered key strategies and technologies needed in order to build and manage a modern data architecture.
+The online conference focused on key strategies and technologies that are needed in order to build and manage a modern data architecture.

 In his session, Bowers, who has more than 30 years of experience as a data professional, compared eight data management and analytics jobs in particular, including their key functions, their salaries and the technical skills they require.
 He also offered advice on how to increase one's salary in the data management field and how organizations should go about building a data management team.